geometry-zsh/geometry/readme.md

 ## Thanks

 geometry is maintained by [frm](https://github.com/frm), [desyncr](https://github.com/desyncr) and [jedahan](https://github.com/jedahan).

+Thank you [MarioRicalde](https://github.com/MarioRicalde) for the lovely logos and branding.

 A big thank you to the dozens of [additional contributors](https://github.com/geometry-zsh/geometry/graphs/contributors).